epsiloneight/playbook/README.md

 We've made our playbook freely available so others may use our tactics in their own companies or projects.
 While our "plays" have worked for us, we trust their judgment over ours to decide which tools and techniques might work for them, too.

 This playbook is a modified version of [thoughtbot's playbook](playbook.thoughtbot.com).
-Thank you to [thoughtbot](thoughtbot.com) for making their playbook available to the public!
+Thank you to [thoughtbot](thoughtbot.com) for making their playbook available to the public.

 ## Guiding Principles
 We regularly eliminate and simplify policies.
 Our most important policy is "use your best judgement".